 EBITA is defined as income before net interest expenses (including loss on debt extinguishment), income tax (benefit) provision, and amortization.
 EBITDA is defined as income before net interest expense (including loss on debt extinguishment), income tax (benefit) provision, and depreciation (including finance lease amortization) and amortization.
-EBITDA are not terms defined under U.S. GAAP and do not purport to be alternatives to net income as measures of operating performance or to cash flows from operating activities as measures of liquidity.
-Additionally, EBITDA are not interest payments and debt service requirements.
+EBITA and EBITDA are not terms defined under U.S. GAAP and do not purport to be alternatives to net income as measures of operating performance or to cash flows from operating activities as measures of liquidity.
+Additionally, EBITA and EBITDA are not intended to be measures of free cash flow available for management's discretionary use as they do not consider certain cash requirements such as interest payments, tax payments and debt service requirements.